Browse by Medical Category

 David T. Ting, MDPrincipal Investigator

-The Ting Laboratory has utilized RNA-sequencing technology to understand the complex transcriptional landscape of cancers.
-We have used this technology to identify non-coding repeat that are differentially expressed in cancer versus normal tissues.
-This has provided novel insight into the pathogenesis of PDAC and offers a method to identify novel biomarkers and therapeutic targets.
-In addition, we have been able to capture pancreatic circulating tumor cells (CTCs) with an innovative microfluidic chip technology and successfully applied RNA-sequencing to these cells to understand their role in the metastatic cascade.
+The Ting Laboratory has utilized RNA-sequencing and RNA in situ hybridization technology to understand the complex transcriptional landscape of cancers.
+We have used these technologies to characterize non-coding repeat RNA expression across cancer and normal tissues.
+This has provided novel insight into the role of the repeatome in cancer development and offers a method to identify novel biomarkers and therapeutic targets.
+In addition, we have been able to capture circulating tumor cells (CTCs) with an innovative microfluidic chip technology and successfully applied RNA-sequencing to these cells to understand their role in the metastatic cascade and to develop novel early detection biomarkers.

 Satellite Non-coding RNAs